d-bl/GroundForge/docs/help/Change-tiles.md

 The procedure
 -------------
 An animation (for the 3x3 tile) disambiguates the steps below.
-The <a href="images/brick-to-overlap-animation.gif" target="_blank">animation</a>
-should appear in a new tab or window, reload that page to restart.

 * Type the characters in the tile of your choice in the second text field.
 * Select a tile layout: